Akhtar Hussain Malik: Legacy

 Qudrat Ullah Shahab, an eminent Urdu writer and civil servant had also commented on the matter, saying:

 "At a time when (Major) General Akhtar Hussain Malik was to take over Akhnoor to pave the way to take Srinagar, the capital of Kashmir, he was wrongly removed from the command, and General Yahya Khan was put in his position.
 Perhaps the aim was to deprive Pakistan success in Akhnoor, Yahya Khan accomplished this task very well."

 Zulfikar Ali Bhutto, the ninth Prime Minister and fourth President had also commented on Ayub and Yahya's intervention in the war, saying:

 "Had General Akhtar Malik not been stopped in the Chamb-Jaurian Sector, the Indian forces in Kashmir would have suffered serious reverses, but Ayub Khan wanted to make his favorite, General Yahya Khan, a hero."

 Death

 After the war, Malik was posted to an advisory commanding position for CENTO in Ankara, Turkey, where he succumbed to injuries sustained in a road accident on 22 August 1969.
-His body was brought back to Pakistan and being an Ahmadi, he was buried in a dedicated cemetery in Rabwah.
+His body was brought back to Pakistan and being an Ahmadi muslim, he was buried in a dedicated cemetery in Rabwah.